ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

   `nolog` value by default.
 To get logs of firewall action regarding SMURFS attacks protection.

 - `nftables (tech preview)`\
   Disabled by default.
-Enable this if you want to try the newer (but still in tech preview state) nftables-based firewall of Proxmox VE.
+Enable this if you want to try the newer, **but still in tech preview state**, nftables-based firewall of Proxmox VE.

 ### Enabling TCP SYN flood protection